Day 5 Replay: Horseshoe Bend, Navajo Monument, Betatakin, Monument Valley Day!

 Daily Cost: $680.00

 Definitely the most expensive of our days.
 Thankfully, my oldest funded the tours, and the McDonalds, as his contribution to our family adventure.
 This made the day reasonable and kept the trip with in the budget restrictions.
 However I have to say – this tour was extremely valuable.
 Worth every penny.
 A priority.
+Oddly enough I don't usually opt for the tour of places.
+The two we experienced on this trip made the whole trip beyond awesome.
+The added depth and meaning to the places we were that I could not have gotten in any other way.

 Tips: *Book your tour with Larry @ Navajo Spirit Tours so you can see the other side of Monument Valley.
 He is so down to Earth and knowledgeable that it is a pleasure to be in his company.